Homemade Basil Pesto Recipe

 Ingredients for basil pesto in food processor before processing together.

-1. Drizzle in Oil.
-While the food processor is running, slowly add the olive oil in a steady small stream.
-Doing so helps the olive oil emulsify into the other ingredients and keeps it from separating.
+1. Drizzle in oil.
+While the food processor is running, slowly add the olive oil in a steady small stream until the pesto is smooth.

 Side by side photo of food processor while adding oil through the shoot and after being processed together.